rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 In July, Veloren released 0.13!
 You can [read the full blog post][veloren-0.13] that includes a trailer for the release party, and information about the new features in the release.
-This release party set a new record of most players on the server at once, going from 195 to now 277!
+This release party set a new record for most players on the server at once, going from 195 to now 277!
 This version brings modular weapons, real-time weather, cliff towns, cave biomes, level of detail trees, and much more.